shellscape/loglevelnext/README.md

 #### `getLogger(options)`

 Returns a new `LogLevel` instance.
 The `options` parameter should be an `Object` matching the options for the [`LogLevel`](docs/LogLevel.md) constructor.

-Note that the logger returned is cached, and subsequent requests for a logger of the same name will return the same logger instance.
+_Note: the logger returned is cached, and subsequent requests for a logger of the same name will return the same logger instance.
+If you require multiple unique loggers of the same name, pass an `id` property with a unique identifier and `getLogger` will use that over the `name`._

 #### `noConflict()`